kejonaMC/GeyserUpdater/README.md

 ### Auto-Update-Geyser:
 *Default:* `false`

 If enabled, the plugin will check for a newer version of Geyser on startup and every 24 hours thereafter.

 ### Auto-Restart-Server:

 *Default:* `false`

 If enabled, attempts to restart the server 10 seconds after a new version of Geyser has been successfully downloaded.

 - **Spigot:** Attempts with the restart feature of Spigot.
 A restart script must be defined in [spigot.yml](https://www.spigotmc.org/wiki/spigot-configuration/) in order for spigot to succesfully restart the server.
-If you are using a hosting provider, a [server wrapper], or a systemd unit (or similar) to run the server, leave the `restart-script` value in spigot.yml blank.
-Your server should automatically restart.
+If you are using a hosting provider, a [server wrapper](https://minecraftservers.fandom.com/wiki/Server_wrappers), or a systemd unit (or similar) to run the server, leave the `restart-script` value in spigot.yml blank.
+Your server should automatically restart without the script.

-- **Bungeecord/Velocity:** If enabled, the server will simply stop.
+- **Bungeecord/Velocity:** The server will simply stop.
 If you are using a hosting provider, a [server wrapper](https://minecraftservers.fandom.com/wiki/Server_wrappers), or a systemd unit (or similar) to run the server, your proxy should automatically restart.
 If not, you can use a script to *start* the proxy that will make it start again once it has ended.

 ### Auto-Script-Generating:

 *Default:* `false`

 Do not use this if you are using a hosting provider, a [server wrapper](https://minecraftservers.fandom.com/wiki/Server_wrappers), or a systemd unit (or similar) to run the server.

-When enabled it will generate a restart script (ServerRestartScript.bat/sh) for you.

-- If you are running spigot, it will configure the `restart-script` value in [spigot.yml](https://www.spigotmc.org/wiki/spigot-configuration/).
-Running `./restart` will restart the server.
-This will allow the server to successfully restart if you have `Auto-Restart-Server` enabled.
+When enabled, a restart script named ServerRestartScript.bat or ServerRestartScript.bat will be generated for you.
+It will attempt to use the same JVM flags that your server started with.
+Although it should typically work without issue, it is recommended to verify and modify it to your liking.

+- **Spigot:** The `restart-script` value in [spigot.yml](https://www.spigotmc.org/wiki/spigot-configuration/) will be automatically set to use the generated restart script.
+This will allow the spigot restart feature to work if you have `Auto-Restart-Server` enabled, and if you run `/restart`.
+If you run linux it is recommended to modify the script so that your server runs in a [screen](https://www.gnu.org/software/screen/) or [tmux](https://github.com/tmux/tmux/wiki) session, so that you can attach to the terminal of the restarted server.

+- **Bungeecord/Velocity:** You must use the generated script to start the proxy.
+This will make the server restart after it has stopped.

 ### Restart-Message-Players:

 *Default:* `'&2The server will restart in 10 Seconds!'`

 This is the message that is sent to all players when the latest version of Geyser has been downloaded and `Auto-Restart-Server` is enabled.